diaego1/ha-boating-conditions/README.md

 # Boating Conditions

+> [!WARNING]
+> This project and much of its code/documentation have been largely AI-generated and only lightly reviewed by a human.
+The repository owner has limited coding knowledge.
+It may contain bugs, incorrect assumptions, incomplete validation, or unsafe logic.
+Use at your own risk.
+Always independently verify forecasts, tides, traffic, Notices to Mariners, and actual local conditions.
+Do not rely on this project as the sole basis for go/no-go boating decisions.

 HACS-ready custom Home Assistant integration and Lovelace card for a daylight-only Friday to Sunday boating outlook around Brighton Marina, using Open-Meteo weather and marine forecast data.

 The scoring is tuned for a 55 ft motor yacht and blends: